daggerverse/dagger-ghcr-demo/README.md

 # Dagger GitHub Container Registry (ghcr.io) demo

-A demo of how to push an image built by dagger into a container registry, in this case github ghcr.io.
+A demo of how to push an image built by dagger into a container registry, in this case GitHub's `ghcr.io`.

-Not intended to be used as a dagger module because it's so simple, more of an example to copy from.
+This repo is not intended to be used as a dagger module because it's so simple, more of an example to copy from.

 Example .github/workflows/docker-publish.yaml: